 - 0% CLASS-DBF-SM this percentage of LV efficiency means that SMST is put in a safe mode that corresponds to CLASS DBF enablement.
-The target voltage is determined in a way not to have LV voltage violations upon CLASS DBF deactivation. - 50% CLASS-DBH-SM - this percentage of LV efficiency means that SMST is put in a safe mode that corresponds to CLASS DBH enablement.
+The target voltage is determined in a way not to have LV voltage violations upon CLASS DBF deactivation. - 50% CLASS-DBH-SM this percentage of LV efficiency means that SMST is put in a safe mode that corresponds to CLASS DBH enablement.
 The target voltage is determined in a way not to have LV voltage violations upon CLASS DBF deactivation. - 100% of LV efficiency this percentage means that SMST is performing in CVR mode and that no safe modes are applied by QUEST.
-SMST is allowed to operate in CVR mode on all distribution transformers supplied from primary substations that do not have CLASS functions enabled.

-NOTE: 25%, 75% levels of LV efficiency are not supported in case of SMST coordination with CLASS DB since additional levels of DB are not introduced in this version of QUEST project.
+SMST is allowed to operate in CVR mode on all distribution transformers supplied from primary substations that do not have CLASS functions enabled. - NOTE: 25%, 75% levels of LV efficiency are not supported in case of SMST coordination with CLASS DB since additional levels of DB are not introduced in this version of QUEST project.

 Target voltage for each SMST safe mode is predefined and determined based on the offline analysis.
+Target voltages for each SMST function level are defined through QUEST global options in Power Applications Settings window, as shown in Figure 5-3.